tejada7/Java-Certification/OCP_Java11.md

 > [!IMPORTANT]
 > This rule does not apply to record, whose canonical constructor is always called during deserialization

-When defining the `readObject` method, it's possible to force the serializable fields initialization by calling `ObjectInputStream#defaultReadObject` method
+When defining the `readObject` method (which is executed before actual data deserialization), it's possible to force the serializable fields initialization by calling
+`ObjectInputStream#defaultReadObject` method

 ```java